marcelbittrich/marcelbittrich/README.md

 ![Work Screenshot 4K2](https://user-images.githubusercontent.com/113523293/190179188-5b1f25c3-7354-409a-8288-b7d0a2ecf6d8.png)
 # Hi there! 👋

-My name is **Marcel Bittrich** *(he/him)* and I am a previous 🚗 automotive and ✈️ aeronautics engineer.
-Due to my passion for Video Games I pursue a career change into :space_invader: game development.
+My name is **Marcel Bittrich** *(he/him)* and I am a :space_invader: game developer with a previous career in 🚗 automotive and ✈️ aeronautics engineering.
+Due to my passion for video games I pursued this career change and here you can see my latest projects.

 - :video_game: I made an "Asteroids" like game written in C++ with SDL2 that you can play
 - :rocket: Next will be my own two months Unreal project